DnyanadaArjunwadkar/DataMining/README.md

 # DataMining

-This is a group Project done by
+This is a group Project consists of Implementation of Clustering Algorithms K-Means,DBScan and Hierarchial Algorithm.
-1.Sathya Bala
-2.Ajinkya thorve
-3.Dnyanada Arjunwadkar
+It has scripts that generate Principal Component Analysis, Rand Index and Jaccard Coefficient.